kevquirk/fuckedweb/index.md

 ### Fuck search engines
 Although Zuckerberg and his merry band of wankers have a lot to answer for, the death of web 1.0 and the humble personal blog is not their fault alone.
 Search plays a huge part in this shit show too.

-Back in the day, search engines were rudimentary at best, but they have since grown into these Goliaths were even [Google doesn't really understand how their shit works](https://www.seroundtable.com/google-dont-understand-rankbrain-21744.html).
+Back in the day, search engines were rudimentary at best, but they have since grown into these Goliaths where even [Google doesn't really understand how their shit works](https://www.seroundtable.com/google-dont-understand-rankbrain-21744.html).

 In some ways this is good, as we get far more accurate search results.
 But there are two very important problems with this...